jsffeng/quickRCP/README.md

 Test environment:
 -------------------
-- From ubuntu server to ubuntu server, test pass
+- From Linux (ubuntu) server to Linux (ubuntu) server, test pass
 - From Solaris server to Solaris server, to-do
-- From ubuntu server to Solaris server, no plan to test
+- From Linux (ubuntu) server to Solaris server, no plan to test
-	- One difference between the two systems is the result of "sum -r", this can be handled by the tool.
+	- One difference between the two systems is the result of "sum -r", and now tool can handle it.
-	- If there is such need, need to test to see if any further modification is required
+	- A further testing is needed if intending to use it between Linux and Solaris or other UNIX servers.